Octops/agones-event-broadcaster/README.md

 You can find a great documentation on https://agones.dev/site/

+## Important
+The project is currently in Alpha stage and subject to change.
+Pull requests and issues are more than welcome and really appreciated.

 ### Use Cases
 The most common use case is for folks who want to extract information about their Agones GameServers running within Kubernetes.
 Using the broadcaster, you can have one single point of extraction and publish it to different destinations.